CUBRID/cubrid-manual/en/admin/config.rst

 	CUBRID can work with fully composed unicode.
 For clients which have fully decomposed texts, configure the value of **unicode_input_normalization** to yes so that it can be converted to fully composed mode; and then it can be reverted to fully decomposed mode.
 For normalization of unicode encapsulation of CUBRID, compatibility equivalence is not applied.
 In general, normalization of unicode is not possible to revert after composition, CUBRID supports revert for characters an many as possible, it applies normalization of unicode encapsulation.
 The characteristics of CUBRID normalization are as follows:

 	*   In case of language specific, normalization does not depend on locale.

 		If one or more locale cana be used, this means every CAS/CSQL process, not CUBRID server.
 The **unicode_input_normalization** system parameter determines whether composition of input codes by normalization in system level.
 The **unicode_output_normalization** system parameter determines whether composition of output codes by normalization in system level.

 	*   Collation and normalization does not have direct relationship.

 		Even though the value of **unicode_input_normalization** is no, the string of extensible collation (utf8_de_exp, utf8_jap_exp, utf8_km_exp) is properly sorted fully decomposed mode, it is not intended; it is side-effect of UCA(Unicode Collation Algorithm).
 The extensible collation is implemented only with fully composed texts.

 	*   In CUBRID, composition and decomposition for normalization does not work separately.

 		It is generally used when **unicode_input_normalization** and **unicode_output_normalization** are yes.
-In this case, codes entered from clients are stored in composed mode and and output in decomposed mode.
+In this case, codes entered from clients are stored in composed mode and output in decomposed mode.

+	If the application client sends the decomposed text data into CUBRID, let CUBRID deal with the composed code, by setting **unicode_input_normalization** as **yes**.

+	If the application client can deal with the decomposed text data only, let CUBRID always send the decomposed code, by setting **unicode_output_normalization** as **yes**.

+	If the application client knows both of input and output, leave the setting **unicode_input_normalization** and **unicode_output_normalization** as **no**.

 	For details, see :doc:`/admin/i18n`.

 **unicode_output_normalization**

 	**unicode_output_normalization** is a parameter used to whether to output unicode stored in system level.
 The default value is **no**.
-For details, see the **unicode_input_normalization** description above.
+For details, see the above **unicode_input_normalization** description.

 .. _plan-cache-parameters: